chanstst/capstone/README.md

 ## Data Extraction and Analysis

-Web scrapping of the major property portals in UK
-- Rightmove
-- Zoopla
-- PurpleBricks

-A total of 2232 images were obtained, alongside information below:
+Web scrapping of the major property portals in UK eg Rightmove, Zoopla, PurpleBricks.
+A total of 2232 images were obtained, alongside information such as coordinates, description
-- Location information eg coordinates
-- Description

-Analysis
+Summary of features/labels
 - 2100 unique images, 132 duplicated images
 - Among the unique images, 609 exterior images, 1491 interior images
 - Among the unique images, 1085 images of new buildings, 1015 period buildings